TJU-ECAT-AI/AutomaticReviewGeneration/doc/GUI_tutorial.md

 > 4. **Run the exe File**
 >    - After downloading, locate the downloaded `.exe` file and double-click to run.
 >    - If the system prompts "Unknown publisher," choose "Run" to continue.
+> 5. **Warning: not all computer systems will be compatible with this programme, if compatibility problems occur, you need to download the Python source code and follow the instructions to install all the dependent libraries correctly and run the programme already!**

-# 4. Interface Button Introduction
+# 3. Interface Button Introduction
 >  **The interface after opening the program is as follows**
 >  [![Startup Interface](0.png)](https://raw.githubusercontent.com/Invalid-Null/AutomaticReviewGeneration/main/doc/0.png)
 >